VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

  *Scheme of the square with positions over each unit when formationScale = 1*

- The square has basic abilities of other formations: being able to change formation's orientaion and unit position scale.
+ The square has basic abilities of other formations: being able to change formation's orientation and unit position scale.

  ![UnitySquare](https://user-images.githubusercontent.com/76696557/103305748-38ec3800-4a0c-11eb-8dc8-ca94cca75678.gif)

- *Capturing units, changing unit positions scale and formation's orientaion in square*
+ *Capturing units, changing unit positions scale and formation's orientation in square*

  ## Difficulties and problems